 The museum offers creative workshops and programs for children and teens to keep students and visitors engaged in the visual arts.
 They offer Saturday art classes, workshops, and more to keep the younger generation inspired by art.

 Bring the whole family to see the Bakersfield Museum of Art; kids five and under are free.
 The museum is closed on Sunday and Monday.
 For more information about the museum and upcoming events, click here!

 10. Hart Memorial Park

 Residents and visitors love Hart Memorial Park for its amenities and activities.
-Ten acres of the park are made up of 2 lakes filled with fishing, including trout, catfish, and bass.
+Ten acres of the park comprise two lakes filled with fishing, including trout, catfish, and bass.
 Grab your rod and get out on the water!